COSC310-Team12/ToDoList/README.md

 **TagClickListener** is an interface implemented by the **AddTagActivity**.
 It contains the onDeleteClick() method.

-**GradeReceieved** is an activity where the user can enter the grade they receieved on an assignemnt
+**GradeReceived** is an activity where the user can enter the grade they receieved on an assignemnt

-**totalGrade** is an activty where the user can input grade weight of an assignment.
+**TotalGrade** is an activty where the user can input grade weight of an assignment.

 **NotificationSender** is a class that handles sending the notification when the application is not running.
 It is all back-end and the user does not directly touch it